-AFOs (Ankle Foot Orthotics) are commonly prescribed in children with neurological disorders such as stroke and Cerebral Palsy.
-Simply put, an AFO (sometimes called a brace or splint) provides support to help a child maintain a foot/ankle position, encourage mobility, and ultimately improve overall stability and success.
-11
+Ankle Foot Orthotics (AFO'S) are commonly prescribed in children with neurological disorders such as stroke and Cerebral Palsy.
+Simply put, an AFO (sometimes called a brace or splint) provides support to help a child maintain a foot/ankle position, encourage mobility and overall improve stability and success.

-Helping your child adjust emotionally to an Orthotic
+Helping your child adjust emotionally

-Even if an orthotic is properly fitted, in a design of your child's choice, they may still experience frustration in having to wear one.
-Your child's treatment plan may require to wear the AFO continually, so it's understandable that they may be somewhat uncomfortable.
-Children don't want to stand out from their peers, so it can be emotionally challenging to wear an orthotic because they are noticeable to others.
+Even when an orthotic is properly fitted, in a fun design - your child may still experience frustration in wearing one.
+Most treatment plans require the orthotic to be worn continually, day and/or night.
+Be understanding that they may be somewhat apprehensive.
+Children don't want to stand out from their peers, so it can be difficult to wear an orthotic because it is noticeable to others.